 Done L326: I am not sure to see the difference between point 5 and point 7.
 Point 5 sounds redundant to me as another temporal feature you did not define.
 Are the temporal extent and temporal lag not sufficient to describe the clustering between the points?
 For instance, in Figure 1, I would say that the temporal lag in 2000 is equal to x and the temporal extent to 3 x, which gives an idea of the points spread.
 In 2010, the temporal lag would take two different values: one short interval between the first two points and one longer between the last two, which indicates that some points are more clustered in time.

 >>> Indeed, on Fig 1D, the temporal lag takes two values.
-I did not consider but truly appreciate the idea of specifying the different temporal lags if the samples are clumped in time, as it reduces the number of guidelines we provide.
-I integrated this point L333-334 as follow:
+We did not consider but truly appreciate the idea of specifying the different temporal lags if the samples are clumped in time, as it reduces the number of guidelines we provide.
+We integrated this point L333-334 as follow:

 “[…] and 6) the temporal lag (or lags if samples are clumped in time) of the sampling (Fig. 1D).”